GluuFederation/docs-ce-prod/docs/source/admin-guide/oxtrust-ui.md

 ## Localization of oxTrust UI

-The oxTrust UI can be customized to your preferred language.
+The oxTrust UI supports localization.
 The default language is English.
-To change it to your preferred language, you have to edit a few properties file, found within `identity.war`.
+To set a new preferred language, edit a few properties file, found within `identity.war`.
 The path for `identity.war` is `/opt/gluu/jetty/identity`, which can be found in the `chroot` container.

 oxAuth contains the following resource bundles:
 - [messages_en.properties](https://github.com/GluuFederation/oxAuth/tree/version_4.0/Server/src/main/resources/oxauth_en.properties)